Nyoob/TipsySync/README.md

 - Infobuttons (on every page, display an Iconbutton at the top right, which expands a menu from the top explaining details of the current page)
 - Chatlog page (combines all chatlogs from all sources)
 - Overview (customizable widgets, resizable, drag+drop - basically components of pages in smaller version)
+- Lovense & PiShock integration (maybe other toys aswell?)
 - Statistics page (gets income by platform/date/day etc)
 - Stream Overlays (since we already got relevant tip/sub data, why not create some overlays for OBS aswell?)
-- Lovense integration (maybe other toys aswell? eg. PiShock)

 ### Technical todo:
 - improve logger: